sara-nl/iRODS-RDM-Compute-training/2-DataManagement-and-Compute-Python-API.md

 ```

 ## iRODS collections
 You can organise your data in iRODS just like on a POSIX file system.
+We are not going to explore all the options, but only show how to create and remove a collection.

 ### Create a collection (even recursively)